Missouri Online Casinos

 One way to change things is by introducing legal sports betting in Missouri.
 Recently, a pair of bills to legalize wagering within state borders were introduced in the state Senate.
 However, the elephant in the room appears to be who should regulate, the Missouri Lottery Commission or the Missouri Gaming Commission.
 Lawmakers will also have to determine is the infamous “integrity fee” should be part of any sports wagering bill.

 While there are numerous hurdles before any type of bets can be placed, Missourians can be glad the conversations have at least begun.

-All the expected social casino options are available in Missouri.
+All the expected social and sweepstakes casino options are available in Missouri.
 Double Down, Zynga, Slotomania, and Big Fish all operate through Facebook or mobile devices.
 Missourians can also play the MyVegas app.
 This allows them to earn actual casino comps at MGM properties.
 Though no MGM properties exist in Missouri, it’s still nice to have the option to earn real rewards.

 Finally, as with all Penn National properties, they offer a free option to try out their slot machines online.
 This utility is strictly for entertainment.
 However it can provide players with a sneak preview of the games they’ll find at Argosy or Hollywood casinos.